 Flava Works is a gay pornography studio based in Chicago, Illinois.
 The company was founded in 2004 and specializes in black and Latino-themed adult movies.
 On March 7, 2019, Flava Works filed lawsuits against two major torrent sites - KickassTorrents and The Pirate Bay - in the US District Court for the Southern District of Florida.
 The lawsuits allege that the defendants are infringing on Flava Works' copyrights by making its movies available for download without permission.
 In addition, the lawsuit claims that the defendants are responsible for contributory infringement, inducement of infringement, and vicarious infringement.
 If successful, these lawsuits could result in significant damages for Flava Works.
 In addition, they would set an important precedent for copyright holders who are seeking to protect their content from online piracy.

 Contact a BitTorrent Defense Law Firm – You CLICK we DEFEND®

-If you received a letter from Flava Works BEFORE you call them CALL us to discuss your legal rights.
-Flaca Works can be very tough in enforcing their legal rights, and as shown above, they are NOT AFRAID to file a federal copyright infringement lawsuit against a company, or an individual ignoring its demand letters.
+If you received a letter from Flava Works, BEFORE you call them, CALL us to discuss your legal rights.
+Flava can be very tough in enforcing their legal rights, and as shown above, they are NOT AFRAID to file a federal copyright infringement lawsuit against a company, or an individual ignoring its demand letters.

 You can reach us at (877) 276-5084 for a free initial consultation or fill out our contact form and we will contact you.